-The company is proud to announce that it was selected to be in the list of "Thailand Sustainability Investment" or "Sustainable stock" for 2019 by the SET.
-It will motivate the company to continue to develop this sustainability momentum going forward.
+The company is proud to announce that it was selected to be in the list of "Thailand Sustainability Investment" or "Sustainable stock" for 2020 by the SET.
+This is the second year in a row from 2019, it will motivate the company to continue to develop this sustainability momentum going forward.